 2. Meditate for fifteen minutes a day, ideally twenty-five minutes twice per day.
 This is how you'll center your mind and body, bring down stress levels, and find your focus.

 3. Drink at least one and a half liters of water a day.
 Hydration is key to a healthy body!

 4. Eat fresh fruit and vegetables, raw whenever possible.
 Fuel your brain and body with juicy fruits and leafy greens.

 5. Exercise for thirty minutes a day.
 Good Physiology = Good Psychology.

-Some of my other DMO steps:
+Some of my other DMO steps in my daily routine:

 Create content.
 If that's just not in the cards or I'm not inspired, I brainstorm other income-generating projects and work on those.
 Websites like Pinterest are excellent for finding inspiration, but make sure you're focused enough to keep from getting sucked into the Internet all day!

 Read or watch something inspiring, such as a great TED talk.
 This will kick-start your motivation and stimulate your brain.
 Grab a coffee and head to a local bookstore.
 Browse the shelves; look for words, letters, and colors that stand out and speak to you.

 Visualize.
 Take a walk, find inspiration in nature, snap some photos to spark a creative urge.
 Head to a local farmer's market, greenhouse or park, and discover how the sights, smells, and sounds affect your senses.

 Engage in positive self-talk and affirmation.
 A dose of self-love always helps me refocus and regain my perspective.
 For every negative thought you have about yourself, your work or anything else, force yourself to think five positive thoughts.